Latest Visits

 11.03.2024

-Bacharach am Rhein is a charming town located in the state of Rheinland-Pfalz, in the western region of Germany.
-This picturesque town is situated on the banks of the majestic Rhine River, making it a popular destination for tourists and locals alike.
-It is also part of the UNESCO World Heritage Site "Upper Middle Rhine Valley", known for its stunning landscapes and historic landmarks.
+Bacharach am Rhein is a small town located in the states of Rhineland-Palatinate and Hessen in Germany.
+Situated on the banks of the Rhine River, this charming town is a UNESCO World Heritage Site known for its well-preserved medieval architecture and rich history.

 The 65km-stretch of the Middle Rhine Valley, with its castles, historic towns and vineyards, graphically illustrates the long history of human involvement with a dramatic and varied natural landscape.
 It is intimately associated with history and legend and for centuries has exercised a powerful influence on writers, artists and composers.